Fix Blurry Screen Windows: Text and Scaling

 - Right-click the desktop and select Display settings.

-- Under Scale and layout, find Change the size of text, apps, and other items — this is the scaling slider.
+- Under Scale and layout, find Change the size of text, apps, and other items, which is the scaling slider.
 Set it to 100% (or the recommended value shown).

 - Scroll down to Display resolution and select the option labelled (Recommended).